massalabs/as/packages/as-transformer/CONTRIBUTING.md

 ## Reporting Bugs

-If you discover a bug, please create a [new issue](https://github.com/massalabs/as/issues/new?assignees=& In your issue, please include a clear and concise description of the bug, any relevant code snippets, error messages, and
+If you discover a bug, please create a [new issue](https://github.com/massalabs/as/issues/new?assignees=&labels=bug&template=bug.md&title=Bug:)
+In your issue, please include a clear and concise description of the bug, any relevant code snippets, error messages, and steps to reproduce the issue.

 ## Installation